daliafraga/private-credit-network/README.md

 ## 🧩 Model Overview
 Each lender and borrower is represented as a node.
 Edges represent exposures (loans).
 If a borrower defaults, lenders lose value proportional to exposure.
-If a lender’s equity is depleted, it defaults — potentially triggering further losses.
+If a lender’s equity is completely lost, it defaults - potentially triggering further losses.

 ## 🧠 Tools
 - Python